Revised September 29, 2000

 membership in the Association.

-*Consider changing executive committee to add 2nd Vice President and Treasurer, and of which a simple majority vote to authorize an associate member.*
+*Consider changing executive committee to President, First Vice President and Treasurer, and of which a simple majority vote to authorize an associate member.*

 ARTICLE II - BOARD OF DIRECTORS